w3f/General-Grants-Program/enterblock.md

 ## Project Description
 * Abstract
   * Our goal is to provide Substrate-based blockchains for users (mainly companies) to easily access.
-We will provide APIs and documents basically so that they can be applied quickly and easily in applying blockchain to companies, and we will be able to easily exchange assets (tokens, copyrights, SCM information, etc.) in Polka dot chain.
+We will provide APIs and documents basically so that they can be applied quickly and easily in applying blockchain to companies, and we will be able to easily exchange assets (tokens, copyrights, SCM information, etc.) in Polkadot chain.
 We have already developed these projects through Parity, and we want to integrate them to develop them.

 * Introduction